zipyx/arch-wifi-deauther/README.md

 # Arch-Linux Wi-Fi Deauthenticator

-This is a fork of the `wifi-deauther` repo for `arch-linux` installations.
+This is a fork of the [repo]("https://github.com/ZKAW/wifi-deauther/tree/master).
 For those who don't know.
 This is simply a Wi-Fi killer.
+I have modified the script for the OS `arch`.

 ### Installation (Arch-OS)